 Find out more and join the pact here.

-IMPALA’s sustainability task force consists of: Horst Weidenmüller, CEO of !K7 as its chair and Alison Tickell Founder and CEO of Julie’s Bicycle as adviser, Ian Stanton, Head of Sustainability at Beggars Group, Peter Quicke, Co-CEO of Ninja Tune, Danko Stefanović from Balkans association RUNDA, Nina Radojewski from UK association AIM, Zsolt Jeges from Hungarian association HAIL, Anna Johnson from Anjunabeats, Sami Güven and Tanya Varer from the Turkish association BMYD, Giles Drew from State 51, Members of the PIAS sustainability task force, Fabienne Schmuki from the Swiss association IndieSuisse, Guillaume Warmerdam representing LAB Music in the Netherlands and the Dutch association STOMP, Caroline Hansen and Lucy Sharatt from WARP, Frances Pollitzer from Domino, Agnete Hannibal as the representative of the Danish association DUP, IMPALA’s treasurer Geert de Blaere from News and Belgian association BIMA, and additional input from Jacob Bilabel from German THEMA1.
+IMPALA’s sustainability task force consists of: Peter Quicke, chair of Ninja Tune as its chair and Alison Tickell Founder and CEO of Julie’s Bicycle as adviser, Ian Stanton (Head of Sustainability at Beggars Group), Danko Stefanović from Balkans association RUNDA, Nina Radojewski from UK association AIM, Zsolt Jeges from Hungarian association HAIL, Chris Webb from Anjunabeats, Sami Güven and Tanya Varer from the Turkish association BMYD, Giles Drew from State 51, Fabienne Schmuki from the Swiss association IndieSuisse, Guillaume Warmerdam representing LAB Music in the Netherlands and the Dutch association STOMP, Caroline Hansen, Lucy Sharatt, Dan Minchom and Rob Soma-Lewis from WARP, Frances Pollitzer from Domino, Agnete Hannibal as the representative of the Danish association DUP, IMPALA’s treasurer Geert de Blaere from News and Belgian association BIMA, Joerg Heidemann from VUT, Julia Voekel from EDEL/ Optimal and additional input from Jacob Bilabel from German THEMA1.

 See here for IMPALA’s climate ambition paper.